 AMT’s Monthly Office 365 Updates keep you up to date with new features and important announcements from Microsoft.
 Office 365 has a continuous roll-out of changes.
-We filter out the announcements that we think will be most relevant to our customers, and send them out in an easily digestible form.
+We filter out announcements that are most relevant to our customers and send them out in an easily digestible form.
 If you would like to receive the condensed version of these updates on a monthly basis, please click the subscribe button.

 First Release is now TARGETED RELEASE

-The majority of users are in Standard release and IT Pros and power users are sectioned into Targeted release to evaluate new features and prepare teams to support business users and executives.
+The majority of users are in Standard release and IT Pros and power users are sectioned into Targeted release.
+This is so that they can evaluate new features and prepare teams to support business users and executives.

 Updated feature: SharePoint Online rich text editor web part